Edwin Forrest

-Edwin Forrest (March 9, 1806 – December 12, 1872) was a prominent nineteenth-century American Shakespearean actor.
+Edwin Forrest (March 9, 1806 – December 12, 1872) was a nineteenth-century American Shakespearean actor.
 His feud with the British actor William Macready was the cause of the deadly Astor Place Riot of 1849.

 Early life

 Forrest was born in Philadelphia, Pennsylvania, the son of Rebecca (née Lauman) and William Forrest.
 His father, a Scottish merchandise peddler, moved from Dumfriesshire to Trenton, New Jersey in 1791.
 His mother was a member of an affluent German-American family.
 A business setback led William to relocate to Philadelphia, where he married Rebecca and was able to secure a position with a local branch of the United States Bank.
 As boys, Forrest and his brother William joined a local juvenile thespian club and participated in theatrical performances staged in a sparsely decorated woodshed.

 At the age of 11, Forrest made his first appearance on the legitimate stage at Philadelphia's South Street Theatre, playing the female role Rosalia de Borgia in the John D. Turnbull melodrama Rudolph: or, The Robbers of Calabria.
 After Forrest's father died in 1819, he attempted to apprentice with a printer, a cooper, and finally a ship chandler.
 When attending a lecture in early 1820, he volunteered to participate in an experiment on the effects of nitrous oxide.
 While under the influence of the gas, he broke into a soliloquy from Shakespeare's Richard III that impressed eminent Philadelphia lawyer John Swift so much that Swift arranged an audition at the Walnut Street Theatre; this led to Forrest's formal stage debut on November 27, 1820, as Young Norval in John Home's Douglas.